taimour-hssn1/Mini-Voting-System/README.md

-Mini-Voting-System-Using-C-Language
--> Allows us to set up a flexible and trustworthy voting system -> Applicable for large as well as small group of people e.g. a batch, a class.
+# Mini Voting System Using C Language

+A flexible and trustworthy voting system written in C. This project can be used by small or large groups—ideal for batches, classes, or any group-based election process.

+## 🔧 Features
+- Allows setup of a customizable voting process.
+- Works for both small and large groups.
--> Keeps a record of  every voting process.
+- Maintains a record of every voting session.

-How to use?
+## 🚀 How to Use
-You can fork or download the repo, Once you have both the files "MAIN.C" and "ELECTION.H", You just need to compile and run MAIN.C
+1. **Download or fork the repository.**
+2. Ensure both files `MAIN.C` and `ELECTION.H` are in the same directory.
+3. Compile and run `MAIN.C` using any C compiler.

-( It's too easy, isn't it? ☺)
+_It’s that easy, isn’t it? ☺_

+## 🔐 Admin Panel
+- **Username:** `Admin`
+- **Password:** `admiN`

+## 📽️ Demo
-For Admin Panel Use Username: "Admin" Password: "admiN" Below is the video to see demo of project
+Watch the video below to see a full demo of the project.

+## 🤝 Contributions & Issues
-Feel free to raise issues if you find some errors or want to clear your doubts...
+Feel free to open issues if you:
-#mini project #voting system #c project
+- Encounter any errors
+- Have suggestions
+- Need help understanding something

+---

+### Tags
+`#mini-project` `#voting-system` `#c-project`